Published 7/26/2015. Updated 8/26/2022

 To get the most reach, make sure you use hashtags so your video can easily be found.
 Why use hashtags?
 Because people search subjects, objects, and descriptors on Instagram, Twitter, Facebook, and yes...Google.
 A hashtag search will yield all posts with that hashtag, regardless of whether you know who posted it or not.

-A great resources for hashtags to use across all social media including Instagram, Twitter, and Facebook is www.HashTags.org
+A great resource for hashtags to use across all social media including Instagram, Twitter, and Facebook is www.HashTags.org

 Video now appears in 70% of the top 100 search results on the web.
 Get the video and hashtags right and you’ll be able to join that group.

-Watch one of my early how-to videos on my YouTube channel, How To Greet A Customer and Avoid The Hell Zone.
+You can watch one of my early how-to videos on my YouTube channel, just enter in search: How To Greet A Customer and Avoid The Hell Zone.

 3. Broadcast happening-now video on Facebook via Livestream or Twitter on Periscope

 Keeping your followers engaged with great content is easier with real-time video.
-With Livestream on Facebook and Twitter's new social medium Periscope you have your own personal broadcast station.
+With Livestream on Facebook and Twitter's social medium Periscope, you have your own personal broadcast station.

 Your followers are alerted whenever you are live on Periscope, and they can ask you questions, send you hearts (meaning they like what you are saying) and if they miss a broadcast, they can replay it within 24 hours.